 Experienced surfers have no worries of what to do in Uluwatu, Bali.
 Over our week long visit, we witnessed set after set of impressive and consistently surfable waves.
 Without a doubt, surfing should rank #1 on every list of Top Things To Do in Uluwatu (as it does on our list!).
 However, there are other Uluwatu attractions that don’t require a surfboard and as non-surfers ourselves, we were fully entertained by the number of things to do!

-Things To Do in Uluwatu
+Best Things To Do In Uluwatu, Bali

 This Uluwatu travel guide can be used by visitors who are just spending a few hours on the Bukit Peninsula or a few days.
 To assist other travelers in finding these awesome Uluwatu, Bali things to do, we’ve included a helpful map at the end of the post – as well as a few other essential Uluwatu tips!

 When talking about the best things to do in Uluwatu, it would be remiss to not put surfing at the top of the list.
-As tourism in grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
+As tourism grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
 But surfing in Uluwatu isn’t entertainment exclusive to board riders; it’s a spectator sport, too.
 Although I have zero interest in riding waves, watching the scene unfold is mesmerizing.

 Cliffside and beachfront warungs (shops/cafes) offer incredible vantage points for non-surfers and photogs to watch the action on the waves.
 We spent hours in waterfront seats with our eyes glued to the surfers, anticipating the next set of waves – just like they were.
 We would crane our necks to watch surfers catch a long ride…and cheered or winced when a surfer would make a impressive maneuver or awkward wipeout.

-#2 Explore the best Uluwatu Beaches
+#2 Explore The Best Uluwatu Beaches

-#3 Watch a stunning Uluwatu Sunset
+#3 Watch A Stunning Uluwatu Sunset

 Watching the sunset from the top of the cliff should be on every Uluwatu To-Do list – there isn’t a better elevated vista in all of Bali than the perch in Uluwatu.
 With abundant west-facing coastline, there are plenty of places to grab a seat for the daily show of the setting sun.
 The most popular Uluwatu sunset bar is Single Fin, which sits at the top of the cliff above Suluban Beach, but we skipped it at sunset in favor of less crowded places…with less expensive beers.

 Directly below Single Fin is Warung Viky, which has about 10 northwest-facing seats crawling up the cliffside on the far side of the restaurant.
-Ideal for both sunset and surf-watching, the beers at Viky are ice-cold – and they have an in-house, free-to-customer toilet.
+Ideal for both sunset and surf-watching, the beers at Viky are ice-cold – and they have an in-house, free-to-customers toilet.
 Below Warung Viky is Surya Café, which has oceanfront tables and a bench and chairs with sunset views (but no toilets).

-Another one of our favorite spots for Uluwatu sunset is Sunset Point , which is south of Suluban Beach.
+Another one of our favorite spots for an Uluwatu sunset is Sunset Point , which is south of Suluban Beach.
 Strewn with hammocks, swings and bean bags, the spacious cliff-top Sunset Point feels more like going to a popular friend’s backyard.
 For the best sunset view, head up the stairs to the bar’s rooftop deck.
 Even if you can’t make it for sunset, Sunset Point is one of the best places in Uluwatu to chill out and take in the sea views.

-#4 Visit the famous Uluwatu Temple
+#4 Visit The Famous Uluwatu Temple

 The famous cliffside temple, Pura Luhur Uluwatu, is one of the top places to visit in Uluwatu.
 The Balinese Hindu temple sits 230 feet above the water on the cliff’s edge.
 Although it is a popular tourist destination, it is also one of the most important temples for Balinese Hindus.
 Uluwatu Temple is busiest at sunset and the traditional Kecak Dance is performed in an outdoor theater daily as the sun goes down.